 During the field research carried out in the summer of 2021, 33 sites were studied for the small stone weirs that will be constructed along the riverbed of Kavouropotamos stream during the summer of 2022.

 For the implementation of the project, the following activities are planned:

 1. Mapping of stakeholders and making first contacts for expression of interest.

 2. Study and licensing of the project, according to the procedure that has already been applied in Kythera.

-3. Pre and post construction monitoring system: Impact of the micro-dams on i) the water balance of the area (monitoring the water level of wells, water flow of spring supplies, etc.), ii) the ecosystems and biodiversity (flora and fauna diversity and abundance) and iii) other socio-economic parameters (agriculture, tourism, etc.).
+3. Pre and post construction monitoring system: Impact of the stone weirs on i) the water balance of the area (monitoring the water level of wells, water flow of spring supplies, etc.), ii) the ecosystems and biodiversity (flora and fauna diversity and abundance) and iii) other socio-economic parameters (agriculture, tourism, etc.).

 4. Construction and supervision of the project.

 5. Actions of information and mobilization of local actors so that there will be a full acceptance of the value and usefulness of the project as well as mass participation of the local community in the construction phase.
 Local stakeholder engagement (citizens, local NGOs, etc.) will be achieved through presentation and other awareness activities.